brave/sugarcoat-pipeline/README.md

 # SugarCoat Pipeline

 CLI that implements the SugarCoat pipeline.
-It uses [sugarcoat](https://github.com/brave-experiments/sugarcoat).
+It uses [pagegraph-crawl](https://github.com/brave-experiments/pagegraph-crawl) for the graph generation, [pagegraph-rust-cli](https://github.com/brave-experiments/pagegraph-rust/tree/main/pagegraph-cli) as a Rust binary to get JS sources related to adblock rules from generated graphs, and [sugarcoat](https://github.com/brave-experiments/sugarcoat) for the actual sugarcoating of JS sources.

-`pagegraph-cli` is a Rust binary that uses [pagegraph-rust](https://github.com/brave-experiments/pagegraph-rust).
+All output is generated in `gen/`.
+Because `sugarcoat` expects the config to be in a certain format, the user-provided `config.json` is modified on-the-fly and generated in `gen/`.

 ## Usage
 ```bash